 A trial in 2018 (CM Mitchell, S Reed et al., 2018), showed that vaginal oestrogen treatment and vaginal moisturisers both contributed to a decrease in vaginal symptoms.
 So, if your oncologist is keen for you to explore non-hormonal vaginal moisturisers in the first instance, it is good to know that there are many options available.

 Even though you may have addressed physical symptoms that are having a negative impact on your sexual wellbeing, it is also important to consider altered body image concerns you may experience.
-It may be that your cancer diagnosis has meant you have had to undergo major surgery, you may have surgical scars, you may have gained or lost weight during your treatment.
+It may be that your cancer diagnosis has meant you have had to undergo major surgery including a mastectomy, you may have surgical scars or you may have gained or lost weight during your treatment.

 It is important to discuss this with someone you feel comfortable talking to.
 This could be your oncology CNS, it may be your GP, or you may find it helpful to talk to a counsellor or psychologist if you are finding adjustments and acceptance of body changes challenging and upsetting to face.
 Some people also find talking to others in support groups beneficial.